ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/mining-artifacts.md

 ]
 ```

-- Fill out the metadata file as follows
+- Fill out the metadata file as follows:
   - **FileName**: the only mandatory field which ties this entry in the file to the filename being mined
   - **ArtifactName**: an optional name for the artifact that will show up in Alex.
   - **ArtifactGroup**: an optional grouping for the artifact, if multiple files have the same group they will be grouped together